Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 (ii)Threshold current reduction and device performance progress

 From the second half of the 1980s to the first half of the 1990s, the threshold current of VCSELs further reduced from a few milliamperes to sub-milliamperes.
 Jewell et al., of AT&T Bell Laboratories, achieved a low-threshold current of 1.3 mA (pulsed) with three GaInAs quantum wells in 1989[B14].
 Soon after that, he announced a CW threshold current as low as 1.5 mA with GaInAs single-quantum well and 5-micron square micro-post structure, as described in (i) in this section[B15].
-Geels and Coldren of U. C. Santa Barbara reported the threshold current of 0.7 mA in a VCSEL with a strained InGaAs single-quantum-well active region [B17].
-This is the first report for threshold current less than 1 mA.
-A few years later, he claimed the threshold current of 290 µA[B25].
+Geels and Coldren of U. C. Santa Barbara reported the threshold current of 0.7 mA in a VCSEL with a strained InGaAs single-quantum-well active region [B17], that is is the first report for threshold current less than 1 mA.
+A few years later, they claimed the threshold current of 290 µA[B25].
 In 1993, Numai et al., of NEC, achieved a threshold current as low as 190 µA under pulsed condition at room temperature with an InGaAs/GaAs strained single-quantum well active region and an air post structure of 5-micron diameter[B18].
 Huffaker et al., of the University of Texas, Austin, achieved a low-room-temperature CW threshold current of 225 µA in a VCSEL with an InGaAs single-quantum-well active region[B19].
 The current was effectively confined by a native oxide aperture of 8-micron square.
 The threshold current went down to 91 µA by reducing the buried oxide aperture to 2-micron square, as reported by Huffaker of Texas at Austin[B20].
-These excellent results were followed by the 70 µA threshold current achieved by Iga’s group in March 1995[A14].
+These excellent results were followed by the 70 µA threshold current achieved by Iga’s team in March 1995[A14].
 This was again a world record at that time.

-Besides the organizations described here, many others have participated in the research on VCSELs and achieved low threshold current of sub-milliamperes, which include University of Ulm [B22], B23], and Sandia National Laboratories [B24].
-In addition to the threshold current reduction of VCSELs described in TableⅠand Fig. 11, important and turning innovations led by Kenichi Iga and his group are listed in Table II Media: TABPDF2.pdf with significant related achievement by other groups.
+A couple of months later, in May 1995, Yang in Dapkus’s group of University of Southern California, Los Angels, published a paper claiming a lower threshold current of a VCSEL, less than 10 µA[B21].
+This data, however, has not been reproduced until this moment.
+Besides the organizations described here, many others have participated in the research on VCSELs and achieved low threshold current of sub-milliamperes, which include University of Ulm [B22, B23], and Sandia National Laboratories [B24].
+In addition to the threshold current reduction of VCSELs described in TableⅠ I and Fig. 11, important and turning innovations led by Kenichi Iga and his team are listed in Table II with significant related achievement by other groups.

 (iii) Wavelength-tunable VCSEL

-To further expand the tunability, Iga’s group verified the wide frequency tuning in a VCSEL with a mechanical movable external mirror[A18], [A19].
+To further expand the tunability, Iga’s team verified the wide wavelength tuning (> 40 Å) in a VCSEL with a mechanical movable external mirror[A18], [A19].
 Chang-Hasnain of Stanford University realized a monolithic MEMS version of the external mirror VCSEL and showed the record-high wavelength tuning range of 15 nm [B28].
 The wavelength tunable VCSEL has opened various applications.

 (3) Application Progress of VCSEL in the 21st century